laurieliu0125-web/order_management/README.md

 ## Overview
-This repository implements order slicing optimization on slippage cost for agent orders across 7 futures markets.
+This algorithm implements order slicing optimization on slippage cost for agent orders across 7 futures markets.
 Given 1-min OHLC data, through rolling state classification with interval volume, volatility and price change parameters, as well as emprical probabiltiy density function (EPDF) construction on price movements, the algorithm sets target price to place limit order, subject to fill rate and profit trade-off.

 The project compare performance of three strategies: the original agent orders as baseline, agent order with resubmission, and the EPDF strategy with optimized hyper-parameters on the target initial filled probabiltiy `p_initial`, order live period `tau_fill`, maximum allowed resubmission `max_resubmits` and half-life for `EWMA` and `EWMV` computation `m_peroids`.

 Other parameters including the holding period `τ`, the number of states for `volume`, `volatility` and `price change` classifications `(M,N,K)` prompt user input.

 ## Data Requirements
-Market OHLC and agent order data should be organized in the following structure with exact naming format, the program maps market folder name to corresponding agent order file's market identifier as the market variable.
+Market OHLC and agent order data should be organized in the following structure with exact naming format, the program maps agent order file's market identifier (input) to corresponding market folder name (market variable).
 The notebook should be placed under the same root directory as the order management folder.

 ### Data Directory Structure